UpCloudLtd/upcloud-cli/README.md

 ## Contributing

 Contributions from the community are much appreciated!
-Please note that all features using our API should be implemented with [Golang API SDK](https://github.com/UpCloudLtd/upcloud-go-api).
+Please note that all features using our API should be implemented with [UpCloud Golang API SDK](https://github.com/UpCloudLtd/upcloud-go-api).
 If something is missing from there, add an issue or PR in that repository instead before implementing it here.

 * Check GitHub issues and pull requests before creating new ones
   * If the issue isn't yet reported, you can [create a new issue](https://github.com/UpCloudLtd/upcloud-cli/issues/new).
-* Besides bug reports, any improvement ideas or feature requests are more than welcome and can be submitted through issues.
+* Besides bug reports, all improvement ideas and feature requests are more than welcome and can be submitted through GitHub issues.
   * New features and enhancements can be submitted by first forking the repository and then sending your changes back as a pull request.
 * Following [semantic versioning](https://semver.org/), we won't accept breaking changes within the major version (1.x.x, 2.x.x etc).
   * Such PRs can be open for some time and are only accepted when the next major version is being created.